pepegar/scala-training-telefonica/docs/tut/akka.md

 ##

 The first thing we should do in our akka tests is ensure that the ActorSystem is terminated at the end of the test.
-Otherwise, the test will hang:
+Otherwise, the tests may hang:

 ```scala
 override def afterAll = {